 Oklahomans are able to contact any legislator, whether they live in their district or not.
 However, legislators will often give more weight to residents of their districts.
 It is not uncommon for Oklahomans statewide to contact legislators who sit on committees–even if not their own–and provide feedback for a bill the committee may see.
 Knowing who to contact is crucial.

-Legislators are best accessible by calling their office, sending a letter, or sending an email.
+Legislators are best accessible by calling their office, sending a letter, sending an email, or attending an event in their district.
 Although you may be friends with your legislator on social media, such as Facebook or Instagram, it is not an effective tool to contact them.
-Your input is likely to get lost since most constituent content is recorded by legislative aides.
+Your input is likely to get lost since most constituent content is recorded by legislative aides who may not be checking those accounts.

 Fill-in-the-blank emails and online petitions are also not effective ways to contact lawmakers.
 Those emails are often sent to spam and seen as impersonal.
 Crafting personalized correspondence is key when trying to convey your thoughts to lawmakers.
 Although your communications need to be unique, they can still follow a basic outline.
-See the script and email outlines and explainers below.
+See the guided advice, scripts, and outlines below.

-Keep in mind that your letter or call should be limited to one issue, brief, and easy to understand.
+Keep in mind that your contact should be brief, easy to understand, and limited to one issue.
 A legislative aide will likely be reviewing your correspondence, and you want to make an impact.
-A long-winded letter or phone call will likely turn into a blur and get lost in the pile.
+If you are talking directly to a lawmaker, they may see dozens of concerned people per day; you want to stand out.
+Long-winded interactions, letters, or phone calls with a lawmaker or their office could potentially get lost in a blur and, unfotunately, your concerns may be forgotten.
 Frankly, it may even annoy them.

 Second, keep it simple to read.
 Think of yourself as the expert in the matter, and you’re contacting your legislator to advise them.
 Experts know the field and the jargon; outsiders like a legislator do not.
 Reduce the literacy level to something easily understandable to most people.
 When contacting a legislator, it is also extremely important to have the most up to date facts and figures by your side.